Oral lichen planus: A Mysterious Mouth Condition

 Oral Lichen Planus Treatment

-Yet, for widespread, ulcerative, and painful lesions, treatment focuses on managing risk factors, alleviating symptoms, and minimizing the risk of potential malignant transformation.
+For more widespread, ulcerative, and painful lesions, treatment focuses on managing risk factors, ease symptoms, and lower the risk of potential malignant transformation.

 1. Managing Risk Factors

-• Identify and Treat Underlying General Illness: Conditions like liver disease, diabetes, hypertension, or viral infections should be identified and treated.
+- Diagnose and Treat Underlying Health Conditions: Conditions like liver disease, diabetes, hypertension, or viral infections should be diagnosed and treated.

-• Managing Psychological Factors: Reducing stress and anxiety can help reduce lichen planus outbreaks.
+- Managing Psychological Factors: Reducing stress and anxiety can help reduce lichen planus episodes.

-• Addressing Local Irritants: This may entail quitting smoking and excessive alcohol consumption, treating cavities, or fixing an old, ill-fitting filling or crown that's hurting your mouth's tissues.
+- Addressing Local Irritants: This might include quitting smoking and heavy drinking, treating cavities, or fixing an old filling or crown that's irritating your mouth.

-• Discontinuing Certain Medications: If a specific drug is suspected, replacing it with an alternative may resolve the disease.
+- Stopping or Replacing Certain Medications: If a specific drug is suspected, replacing it with an alternative may resolve the symptoms.

 2. Symptomatic Treatment

-Topical Corticotherapy: The first-line treatment involves topical corticosteroids in the form of mouthwash, ointment, or gel, applied directly to the lesions.
+- Topical Corticosteroids: The first-line treatment involves using corticosteroids in the form of mouthwash, ointment, or gel applied directly to the lesions.

-Systemic Corticosteroids: If topical treatment fails or if the disease has spread, systemic corticosteroids in tablet form may be necessary.
+- Systemic Corticosteroids: If topical treatment fails or the condition is widespread, oral corticosteroid tablets may be prescribed.

-Topical Numbing Agents: In cases of painful ulcers, your doctor may prescribe topical numbing agents like lidocaine.
+- Topical Numbing Agents: For painful ulcers, your doctor may recommend numbing agents like lidocaine to relieve discomfort.

 3. Prevention